Georgia battleground brief

 Coverage tone, political language, or issue concentration changed enough to warrant the first read.

-Linked to 3 monitored source groups; 2 broader headlines excluded.
+Linked to 2 monitored source groups; 1 broader headline excluded.

 Why it matters

-Treat Georgia as a pressure watch today: Elections, Crime are carrying the clearest issue load, and coverage tone was 1.9 points harder since the previous brief.
-The language cue to inspect is "gop" on the right-coded side.
+Treat Georgia as a pressure watch today: Crime, Elections are carrying the clearest issue load, and political language was 1.0 points more democratic-coded since the previous brief.
+The language cue to inspect is "medicaid" on the left-coded side.

 Inspection tools

-Political languagePolitical language was essentially unchanged since the previous brief
+Political languagePolitical language was 1.0 points more Democratic-coded since the previous brief

 BaselinePrevious daily brief